 Phase I: Inspiring change with the Climate-adaptive Design Studio

-Outcome: concept design boards
+Outcome: concept design boards, educational materials

 The Climate-adaptive Design (CaD) Studio is a program led by Professor Josh Cerra, Cornell University Landscape Architecture Department, in partnership with the NYSDEC Hudson River Estuary Program.
 The CaD Studio links Cornell University graduate and undergraduate students in landscape architecture with high flood-risk Hudson Riverfront communities to explore design alternatives for more climate-resilient and connected waterfront areas.
 Community stakeholders are engaged throughout the studio to help inform the design process and support more usable results for the municipality that the student design teams are partnered with.
 The purpose of this phase is to engage and inspire communities to adapt to our changing climate using natural and nature-based solutions.

 - Watch a 5-minute video on the CaD Studio

 - Visit our webpage on the CaD Studio